Division of Corporation Finance

 The company or its representatives should feel free to involve the appropriate Assistant Director, Associate Director, the Deputy Director or the Director at any stage in the filing review process on accounting or financial disclosure matters.

 Set forth below are the Accounting Branch Chiefs and Senior Assistant Chief Accountants of each Assistant Director Office.
-Also set forth below are the Associate Chief Accountants who serve as the liaisons for each office.

 In addition, the company or its representatives should feel free to involve the Commission’s Office of the Chief Accountant (distinct from the Division’s Office of Chief Accountant) at any stage in this process.
 Generally, the Commission’s Office of the Chief Accountant addresses questions concerning the application of generally accepted accounting principles while the Division resolves matters concerning the age, form, and content of financial statements required to be included in a filing.
 Procedures for consulting with the Commission’s Office of the Chief Accountant are set forth at http://www.sec.gov/info/accountants/ocasubguidance.htm.